Loading replication

 | avg Δ across OECD-38 | n/a | +9.3 pp |

-Four reasons the numbers on this page are not comparable to ADH’s point estimates.
+Four reasons the numbers on this page are notcomparable to ADH’s point estimates.
 First, denominator: ADH uses US manufacturing employment by industry; we use each country’s total manufactures imports.
-The ratio differs by orders of magnitude and has a different economic meaning — exposure per worker versus share of trade.
+The ratio differs by orders of magnitude and has a different economic meaning: exposure per worker versus share of trade.
 Second, geography: ADH’s unit of analysis is the US commuting zone, because the labour-market friction of interest operates locally; we aggregate to whole countries, which averages over within-country heterogeneity that is central to the paper’s story.
 Third, identification: ADH instruments US Chinese exposure with other-country Chinese exposure, to strip domestic-demand endogeneity; we report raw bilateral shares, which conflate China’s supply shock with each destination’s own cyclical demand.
-Fourth, sample period: ADH’s headline specification covers 1991–2007; we use 2000–2016, which ends after WTO accession (a clean ADH start) and catches the shock at its mature phase.
+Fourth, sample period: ADH’s headline specification is a stacked first difference over 1990-2007 (subperiods 1990-2000 and 2000-2007); we use 2000-2016, which ends after WTO accession (a clean ADH start) and catches the shock at its mature phase.

 @article{autor_dorn_hanson_2013,